 Does this financial product have a sustainable investment objective?
-Yes \boxtimes No It will make a minimum of It promotes Environmental/Social sustainable investments with an (E/S) characteristics and while it does environmental objective: % not have as its objective a sustainable investment, it will have a minimum proportion of 15 % of sustainable investments with an environmental objective in economic activities that in economic activities that qualify qualify as environmentally sustainable under the EU as environmentally sustainable Taxonomy under the EU Taxonomy in economic activities that do with an environmental objective \boxtimes not qualify as in economic activities that do not environmentally sustainable qualify as environmentally under the EU Taxonomy sustainable under the EU Taxonomy with a social objective \boxtimes It will make a minimum of It promotes E/S characteristics, but sustainable investments with a will not make any sustainable social objective: % investments investments with an environmental objective might be aligned with the Taxonomy or not.
+X No It will make a minimum of sustainable It promotes Environmental/Social |X|investments with an environmental (E/S) characteristics and while it objective: % does not have as its objective a sustainable investment, it will have a minimum proportion of 50 % of sustainable investments in economic activities that qualify as with an environmental objective П П environmentally sustainable under the in economic activities that EU Taxonomy qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not with an environmental objective \boxtimes in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable It promotes E/S characteristics, but will not make any sustainable investments with a social objective: % investments does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list of socially sustainable economic activities.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation